 Use Productive Distractions to Your Advantage

-www.noisli.com is a beautiful website for creating background noise.
-You can mix different sounds to create the atmosphere to focus on studies.
+www.noisli.com is a useful website for creating background noise of your choice.
+You can mix different sounds to create a productive atmosphere.

-Do Concentrate on Your Studies But Don’t Fight With the Distractions
+Concentrate on Studies But Don’t Fight With Distractions

-Stop fighting.
-Give up for the time being.
+Stop fighting and give up for the time being.
 Accept the fact that you’re powerless against distractions.
-Sit for about 10 minutes with this feeling, and soon you’ll experience peace you may have had never experienced before.
+Sit for about 10 minutes with the feeling of letting go, and soon you’ll experience peace.

-And when you do, focus on studies, again!
+And when you do, focus on your studies, again.